erick805/rickylau-dev/content/blog/react-hooks/index.md

 In the case of React, there are two common cases of side effects which include those that don’t and those that do require cleanup.

 Examples of effects without cleanup are network requests, manual DOM mutations, and logging.
 This is because we run them and immediately forget about them.

+If we wanted to cleanup after our side effects we would need to return a function with the unmount logic inside.

 **Side effects using classes im React**